MuhamedKotp/Embedded-Class/Interfacing Lectures/Readme.txt

-This folder will contain both material and projects for interfacing course
+This folder contains both material and projects for interfacing course